kauri-io/archive/docs/Tron/tron-quickstart.md

 ---
 title: Tron Quickstart
 summary: Introduction This guide walks the user through the TRON Quickstart (v2.0.0) image setup.
 The image exposes a Full Node, Solidity Node, and Event Server.
 Through TRON Quickstart, the user can deploy DApps, smart contracts, and interact via the TronWeb library.
-Dependencies Docker Please refer to the Docker official website to download and install the latest Docker version  Docker Installation for Mac Docker Installation for Windows Node.JS Console This will be used to interact with the Full and S
+Dependencies Docker Please refer to the Docker official website to download and install the latest Docker version- Docker Installation for Mac Docker Installation for Windows Node.JS Console This will be used to interact with the Full and S
 authors:
   - Kauri Team (@kauri)
 date: 2019-04-01